tsuyoikaze/FusionHunt/README.md

 * ActivePerl with BioPerl module installed is accessible via `perl` command.
 (You may need to add ActivePerl to your `PATH` in order to do that)
 * Trimmomatic installation directory is accessible via the `$TRIMMOMATIC_DIR` environment variable

-*Then, please fill the path of the remaining software in `config.ini` file for the pipeline to work correctly.*
+*Then, please fill the `config.ini` file with the installation paths of the remaining software in order to get the pipeline working as intended.*

 ## Usage

+You should call `main.sh` with the following command line arguments:

 `Usage: ./main.sh -l|--left <left_seq> -r|--right <right_seq> -g|--genome <genome_dir> -c|--coord <ref_coord> [-h|--help] [-v|--version] [-o|--output-dir <output_dir>] [--cpu <number_of_cores>] [--max-memory <max_memory>] [--trimmomatic-param <param>]`